A gunman killed at least 14 children and a teacher at a Texas elementary school

 Thirteen children were transported to the hospital, two of whom have been transferred to facilities in San Antonio, more than 80 miles away.

-A 66-year-old woman and a 10-year-old girl were also taken to University Hospital in San Antonio, according to local news stations.
+A 66-year-old woman and a 10-year-old girl were also taken to University Hospital in San Antonio.
 The hospital confirmed that the 66-year-old is in critical condition.

 Uvalde police department officials initially said the suspected gunman was taken into custody at 1:06 p.m. local time.